Industrial Use of Water:

-Magazine introduction: To some extent, Illinois' economy has always been dependent on water—whether for transportation, for agriculture, for electric generation or for steel production.
+Illinois Issues introduction: To some extent, Illinois's economy has always been dependent on water—whether for transportation, for agriculture, for electric generation or for steel production.
 Yet. few people are paying attention to how and how much Illinois water is being used.
-The following article explores these questions in relation to Illinois' major industrial users of water.
+The following article explores these questions in relation to Illinois's major industrial users of water.

 * * *

 It is a cliche that without water man cannot survive.
 Less appreciated is the fact that what is true of humans is true of human works as well; without water an economy cannot survive either.

 What might be called the industrial use of water comprises by far the largest category of water use, in Illinois as elsewhere.
 "Industrial" in this sense means that wide variety of uses outside drinking water and sanitation.
 But what exactly happens when we "use" water?

 Hydrologists draw distinctions between water withdrawals—which are a form of borrowing water for specific uses—and water consumption.
 For example, water taken from wells or surface reservoirs for domestic use, or to be converted into steam to run electric generators, or to wash bedpans in hospitals is not materially altered by its use.
 It can be made hotter or dirtier by its use, but it is returned, either to its source or to another equally accessible source, in nearly the same state and quantity in which it was originally borrowed, to be borrowed again.
 Such borrowings from the water system are known to hydrologists as water withdrawals.

 Then there are the so-called in-stream uses of water.
 These do not require the withdrawal of water from its source at all.
 Applicable to rivers, streams, and lakes, in-stream uses include commercial navigation, fish and wildlife habitat, recreation, and (according to some accountings) hydroelectric generation.